Mike11199/Puzzle-Shortest-Path-CS-325-Algorithms-Portfolio-Project/README.md

 - An algorithm to solve the problem would involve using a priority queue implemented using a min heap, and a distances matrix equal in size to the original puzzle.
-The algorithm would first push the source onto the heap, then explore all valid neighbors by pushing them to the priority queue.
+The algorithm would first push the source onto the heap/priority queue, then explore all valid neighbors by pushing them to the priority queue as well.

 ![image](https://user-images.githubusercontent.com/91037796/225496958-e6eff3cf-fee1-4bc6-a863-4391af3fde24.png)